readthedocs/readthedocs.org/docs/guides/using-requirements-file.rst

 =========================

 The requirements file option is useful in the following scenarios:
- - You are using external packages, extensions, and themes that you need to include in your documentation project
+ - You are using external packages, extensions, and themes that you need to include in your documentation project.
- - You have enabled the install project in a virtual environment option, but your package's setup.py file is not in the root directory.
+ - You have enabled *Install your project inside a virtualenv using* ``setup.py install``, but your package's setup.py file is not in the root directory.
  - You have multiple python packages in your project and you wish to document them.

 Creating the requirements file